yashpickles/Weekend_Hustles/README.md

 ## Technical Details

 The core of the project resides in `main.py`, which, in a nutshell, initializes a MBZUAI/LaMini-Flan-T5-783M model from Hugging Face for text generation.
-Think of it as giving our AI a tiny, pre-trained brain.
+Think of it as giving this AI a tiny, pre-trained brain.
 The `AiAgent` class is the ringleader of this digital circus, orchestrating the query processing with a flair for the dramatic:

 - It first attempts to identify the nature of your query (Is it math?
 Is it web search?
 Or are you just lonely and want someone to talk to?).
 - For mathematical queries, it dispatches to the `solve_math_expression` function (from `tools/math_solver.py`), which, in turn, pokes SymPy with a stick until it solves the problem.
 It's like having a very tiny, very fast math tutor.